magefleet/helm-magento/README.md

 The project includes best-of-breed charts from Bitnami, Elasticsearch and others to give maximum flexibility for deploying and configuring the services.

-Actually, due to (Bitnami Bombshell)[https://medium.com/@talkimhi/bitnamis-august-28th-bombshell-the-end-of-free-container-images-as-we-know-them-74fe5cdfb882] we want to switch all Bitnami container to maintained homemage services
+Actually, due to [Bitnami Bombshell](https://medium.com/@talkimhi/bitnamis-august-28th-bombshell-the-end-of-free-container-images-as-we-know-them-74fe5cdfb882) we want to switch all Bitnami containers to maintained homemade services

 ## Maintainers

 This chart is maintained by [Francesco Oghabi](https://oghabi.it), a DevOps engineer specializing in Kubernetes and Magento deployments.

-For questions, issues or contributions, please visit the [GitHub repository](https://github.com/magefleet/helm-magento).
+For questions, issues or contributions, please visit the [GitHub repository](https://github.com/magefleet/helm).

 ## Thanks To
 Really Thanks  to phoenix media for their great work.
 They were the first to provide a Magento2 Helm Chart Open Source.